Locations:

 How common is Gorlin syndrome?

 Gorlin syndrome is rare.
-Experts estimate that only around 11,000 people in the United States have it.
-The actual number may be higher.
-That’s because people with mild symptoms may not know or report that they have the condition.
+Experts estimate fewer than 50,000 people in the United States have NBCCS.
+Still, the actual number may be higher.
+That’s because people with mild symptoms may not know that they have the condition.
+Most people develop symptoms in their teens or early adulthood.

 Symptoms and Causes